-For the UK as a whole, spring 2019 was above average in temperature in all regions with the South West the warmest region.
+For the UK as a whole, the 2020 spring was well above average in temperature in all regions with the South West the warmest region.
 At the other end, Northern Scotland was also above average but less remarkably so.

 PS: If you bookmark this link, it will be refreshed with the latest month’s data.
 I usually post the update in the first week of each month.